 Ainars Rubikis came to international attention as winner of the Third International Gustav Mahler conducting competition in 2010.
 In August 2011, he was announced recipient of the Nestlé and Salzburg Festival Young Conductors Award and subsequently conducted the Gustav Mahler Jugendorchester at the Salzburg Festival.
 In 2012 he was appointed Musical Director of Novosibirsk State Opera House, one of the largest houses in Europe.

-Highlights of recent seasons included his UK debut with Royal Liverpool Philharmonic, Heidelberg Symphony, Gulbenkian Orchestra, Northern Sinfonia, Orchestre du Pays de la Loire, at the Edinburgh International Festival with the Bamberg Symphony Orchestra, débuts with Hong Kong Philharmonic and Brussels Philharmonic, Estonian National, Bamberg Symphony, Budapest Philharmonic and performances of Don Giovanni at Latvian National Opera.
+Highlights of recent seasons included debuts with Royal Liverpool Philharmonic, Heidelberg, Bournemouth, Toronto, Danish Chamber, Melbourne and Lucerne Symphony Orchestras, Gulbenkian Orchestra, Northern Sinfonia, Orchestre du Pays de la Loire, at the Edinburgh International Festival with the Bamberg Symphony Orchestra, débuts with Hong Kong Philharmonic and Brussels Philharmonic, Estonian National, Bamberg Symphony, Budapest Philharmonic and performances of Don Giovanni at Latvian National Opera.
 He recently conducted La finta Giardinera in Bamberg.

 For an updated biography, please contact Laura Baker